 Dwarf mistletoes are parasitic plants that infect conifers.
-This page covers the basic biology, taxonomy, and impacts of dwarf mistletoes.
-At the end are a couple of big photo sliders, tables of species, and references.
-A companion page treats the ecology and management of dwarf mistletoes.
+This page covers the basic biology, taxonomy, and signs and symptoms of dwarf mistletoes.
+At the end is a photo gallery, tables of species, and references.
+Other pages cover damage from and ecology of dwarf mistletoes.

 Dwarf mistletoes infect only conifers.
 In North America, in fact, they only infect one family, Pinaceae.
 In western North America, many of the most important tree species are hosts.
 Among the 8 Old World species, three infect Juniperus spp.
 (Cupressaceae) .

-The dwarf mistletoes are in the genus Arceuthobium (order Santalales; Nickrent places the genus in family Viscaceae while the Angiosperm Phylogeny Group 2016 retains it in Santalaceae pending further data [1, 7].
+The dwarf mistletoes are in the genus Arceuthobium in the order Santalales.
+Nickrent places them in family Viscaceae while the Angiosperm Phylogeny Group 2016 retains it in Santalaceae pending further data [1, 6].
 They are all “leafless” (there are minute scale leaves).
 They are “dwarf” in comparison to true mistletoes (Phoradendron and Viscum spp.).
 The shoots range up to about 20 cm long for the larger species.
 The shoots are nonwoody, last only 2-7 yr, and then can regenerate.
 Like Phoradendron and most Viscum spp., dwarf mistletoes are dioecious.

 A very important feature is the mode of dispersal.
 The fruit literally explodes like a cannon, shooting its seed at an initial velocity of 97 km hr-1 (60 mph) 10 meters or so, up to a maximum of 16 m .
 You don’t want to be taking a close look at it when that happens!